KrakoviaDev/multichainsniper/README.md

 # multichainsniper
 Multi chain and multi wallet sniper that works on a variety of decentralized exchanges as well.
+Optimized methods are used in order to make this one of the fastest, if not the fastest sniper on the market!

 ## Interested in buying?
 Message me on telegram!